 Oral Histories Program

 Oral history projects offer a great way to "do good" while raising the stature of the profession to the general public.
-Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached 2,709.
-To recognize NCRF/NCRA's 10-year partnership with the Veterans History Project (VHP) at the LOC, in 2013, we have a new initiative, "Make the Promise".
+Currently, the cumulative number of transcriptions completed by our court reporters and students for the Library of Congress (LOC) and other program partners has reached over 3,200.
+To recognize NCRF/NCRA's 10-year partnership with the Veterans History Project (VHP) at the LOC, in 2013, we implemented a new initiative, "Make the Promise".

-We are asking you, through "Make the Promise", to increase the number of comleted transcriptions to 3,000 by Memorial Day, 2013.
+We are asking you, through "Make the Promise", to increase the number of comleted transcriptions to 3,500 by Veterans Day, 2014.
 That's roughly 300 new transcriptions made from the oral history collections of any of our three program partners.
 We have been told countless times what a wonderful experience it is to transcribe an oral history and to be part of the making of a lasting legacy.
 Won't you please help us to reach our goal by making a promise to participate?

 The Library of Congress Veterans History Project (VHP)

 VHP is the first of several oral history projects being supported by NCRF and NCRA members through NCRF's expanded Oral Histories Program.
 Since 2003, NCRA members, who volunteer their services, have worked with NCRF and the Library of Congress to record and transcribe the moving stories of many U.S. war veterans, building a lasting legacy of the diverse group of men and women who have served our nation during wartime.

 The VHP program was expanded in 2007 through the 1,000 Voices Initiative, which took the project to the public asking them to interview any veteran they might know.
 Many veterans have never made any formal record of their wartime experiences, but are willing to sit down and talk with someone who will listen.
 This initiative continues to play an important role in preserving veterans stories.

 By interviewing and recording a veterans' oral history, you can contribute to this lasting legacy.